A Short Film (~15 Minutes)

 The story of Bodies of Water began as concept for a feature length film over two years ago.
 Ellar has been in the loop of story development from the very beginning.
 As time went on, it became evident that a short film pulled from the beginning of the longer story was a more appropriate starting point.
 Now, more than 26 drafts later, the script of Bodies of Water is ready.

-My relationship with ProductionForUse began with one of the early drafts of the script when it was read by Suzanne Weinert, a consultant to ProductionForUse and the President of the Austin Film Society.
+My relationship with Louis Black Productions (formally ProductionForUse) began with one of the early drafts of the script when it was read by Suzanne Weinert, a consultant to ProductionForUse and the President of the Austin Film Society.
 Suzanne shepherded me through several revisions and, when we felt it was ready, she recommended that ProductionForUse and I partner to make the film.

-Recently, I brought Tom Suhler into ZDTravis Films as a production partner.
+Tom Suhler has joined ZDTravis Films as a production partner and will serve as First Assistant Director.
 Tom has been involved in film in various capacities for many years and brings a great deal of experience to bear.

 The film is currently in pre-production.
-Several roles have been cast, about half of the locations have been identified, preliminary budget and schedule have been prepared, and partial funding secured.
-So far, we have Amy Bench, an accomplished Director of Photography, and Rafaal Leloup, a talented Hollywood composer, committed to the production.
+All the principal roles have been cast and several iconic Austin locations have been secured (including Caswell Tennis Center, Threadgill's restaurant, and the offices of the Austin Chronicle).
+Among other talented contributers, we have Amy Bench, an accomplished Director of Photography, and Rafaal Leloup, a talented Hollywood composer, committed to the production.

-Shooting is tentatively set to take place over four days and we are aiming for this happen in late July or early August.
+Shooting is set to take place over four days in the beginning of September.

 For a video introduction to the major artistic contributors to the project, visit here or watch below.